turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 * New borrower creates loan request
 * Lender makes loan

-If you want some practice writing a loadscript, spend some time (some time = 30ish min) building it out and then reference the [loadscript](https://github.com/applegrain/scale-up/blob/master/lib/tasks/load_script.rake) I wrote for this project.
+If you want some practice writing a loadscript, spend some time (some time = 30ish min) building it out and then reference the [load script](https://github.com/applegrain/scale-up/blob/master/lib/tasks/load_script.rake) I used for this project.